-Continuing our series on Trading Secrets – All in the Mind we discuss here how to begin to master the emotional side of trading.
+Continuing our series on Trading Secrets – All in the Mind, in this part 3 we discuss here how to begin to master the emotional side of trading.

 We can absorb millions of bits of information per second though our senses.
 In terms of trading most of that information is taken in through our sense of sight.
 However we have a maximum capacity for the amount of information that we can process at any one time.